chebfun/chebsite/docs/functions/chebfun/area.md

 ---
-title: """area"""
+title: "area"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """area"""
+function_name: "area"
-snippet: """Filled CHEBFUN area plot."""
+snippet: "Filled CHEBFUN area plot."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- AREA   Filled CHEBFUN area plot.
+<pre class="help-text"> AREA   Filled CHEBFUN area plot.
     AREA(X, F) or AREA(F) is the same as PLOT(X, F) or PLOT(F) except that the area between 0 and F is filled.
 When F is array-valued, AREA(F) plots the columns of Y as filled areas.